Average density of Bloch electrons in a homogeneous magnetic field: A second-order response

-Few comments are in order: (a) (\ref{eq:o1_13_24_v1}) is explicitly gauge invariant, (b) the integrands are localized at the FS (if there is one), (c) the last term is a one-band term (after band resummation) proportional to the quantum metric.
+A few comments are in order: (1) (\ref{eq:o1_13_24_v1}) is explicitly gauge invariant, (2) the integrands are localized at the FS (if there is one), and (3) the last term is a one-band term (after band resummation) proportional to the quantum metric.